Fresiamay17/YoutubeAPI-Sample/README.md

 # YoutubeAPI-Sample

-A sample code that have a customize control using Youtube API.
+A sample code that have a customized control using Youtube API.

 Author: Jessica Carolina M. Rodriguez